EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 ***"Establishing exterior shot of The Valley's Rest.
 A gentle rain falls over the cozy inn as a warm orange glow shines through the windows and reflects off the damp cobblestone."***

 ***"From outside the frame a man walks to the front door, opens it and steps inside.
 Cut to the inside of The Valley's Rest, lit by the flickering fireplace, casting a warm glow to the interior.
 A hum of chatter and conversation is had as the inn's tavern is filled, about thirty some people.
 The smell of roasted vegetables and spiced ale linger in the air.
 Our camera focuses on Carrick, as he brushes the rain off his shoulders.
 'You're early.', the man behind the bar says as he's pouring a mug of ale.
-As he says that a half-orc man"***
+As he says that a half-orc man sitting at the bar turns around, raises his tankard to Carrick and turns back around continuing his conversation with Ferrin"***

+******